TypeScriptADK-TS

 Not recommended for:

-• Fine-grained version control: Use git or dedicated versioning systems for code artifacts
+• Fine-grained version control of code artifacts